avig00/capstone/README.md

 itertools
 ```
 ## Readability
-Docstrings and comments have been included in the code script to explain the functions and key steps used to produce the results.
+Docstrings and comments have been included in the notebook to explain the functions and key steps used to produce the results.

 ## Note about the Data Source
 The source of the data used for this project is the Benefits Science Technologies (BST) website.
 This is not a public website, and thus accessing the data harbored on the website requires special authorization.